 Nothing is more infuriating than a remodeling job that starts and then stops because the contractor drops out of sight.
-There can be many different reasons for the contractor's disappearance, some understandable—the contractor has gotten sick or was injured on another job—and some not so understandable—the contractor is in financial difficulties or took on too much work.
+There can be many reasons for the contractor's disappearance, some understandable—the contractor has gotten sick or was injured on another job—and some not so understandable—the contractor is in financial difficulties or took on too much work.

-Keeping the same contractor on the job saves you the immediate trouble of cranking up the search process (research, references, and all the rest) but it invites a repetition of the same problem down the road, perhaps at far greater financial cost.
+Keeping the same contractor on the job would save you the immediate trouble of cranking up the search process (research, references, and the rest), but it would invite a repetition of the same problem, perhaps at far greater financial cost.
 It's probably not worth it.